nicotsou/nicotsou.com/content/blog/tltr-typescript-modules/index.md

 }
 ```

 It will also create a `node_modules` folder inside the application folder with the contents of the package.
 Sometimes you will find the actual source code of the package.
-Other times you will find the package transpilled.
+Other times you will find the package transpiled.
 That depends on how the developer decided to distribute it.

 To use a library, simply import from your `node_modules` dependencies: